-Marks Description 41-50 A candidate should demonstrate under applied conditions: a detailed understanding of the rules and regulations for Judo when performing at a high level; a very good understanding of tactics with the ability to plan strategies appropriate in both attacking and defensive situations; an ability to select the best skills, from those listed, in practice and contest situations and produce very good attacking and defensive movements with a high measure of control, consistency and accuracy; an ability to show speed of movement to outwit opponent, showing very good distribution of weight and the correct application of force to off balance opponent.
-31-40 A candidate should demonstrate under applied conditions: a good understanding of the rules and regulations for Judo when performing at a good level; a good understanding of the grip, stance to enable players to attack on the left and right; an ability to select and use the correct skills in practice and contest situations and produce good attacking and defensive movements with a good measure of control, consistency and accuracy; an ability to apply tactics successfully to overcome opponents' weaknesses, showing a good measure of speed and a good distribution of weight to off balance opponent.
-21-30 A candidate should demonstrate under applied conditions: a sound understanding of the rules and regulations for Judo when performing at a good level; a sound understanding of the grip, stance to enable players to attack on the left and right; an ability to make sensible choices when choosing the best manoeuvre and understand the principle of attack and defence to outwit opponent; an ability to execute a variety of throws in a contest situation, using appropriate tactics with a reasonable measure of success.
+Marks Description A candidate should demonstrate under applied conditions: a detailed understanding of the rules and regulations for Judo when performing at a high level; 41-50 a very good understanding of tactics with the ability to plan strategies appropriate in both attacking and defensive situations; an ability to select the best skills, from those listed, in practice and contest situations and produce very good attacking and defensive movements with a high measure of control, consistency and accuracy; an ability to show speed of movement to outwit opponent, showing very good distribution of weight and the correct application of force to off balance opponent.
+A candidate should demonstrate under applied conditions: • a good understanding of the rules and regulations for Judo when performing at a good level; • a good understanding of the grip, stance to enable players to attack on the left and right; 31-40 an ability to select and use the correct skills in practice and contest situations and produce good attacking and defensive movements with a good measure of control, consistency and accuracy; an ability to apply tactics successfully to overcome opponents' weaknesses, showing a good measure of speed and a good distribution of weight to off balance opponent.